DataDog/dd-trace-py/docs/troubleshooting.rst

 - Ensure that ``ddtrace`` is configured with the hostname and port of the agent.
 See :ref:`Configuration` for the configuration variables.

-To verify that a connection is being made to the agent, run the command ``ddtrace-run --info`` while your application is running.
+To verify that a connection can be made to the agent with your environment variable configurations run the command ``ddtrace-run --info``.

 Failed to send traces... ``ConnectionRefusedError``